axelvaldez/radical-companies/_posts/AND THEN THEY WANT TO BURN YOU/RADICAL COMPANIES/2022-03-20-RADICAL COMPANIES FAQ.markdown

 <p>BTW, this overnight change of heart was, at least, more open (<em>i.e.</em>, Fried posted the letter publicly).
 When benevolent owners backtrack little by little, it most often goes unnoticed.
 </p>

 <h2>Core Design Principle “nested enterprises,” is questionable.
-Wouldn’t bad behavior of one group always be sanctioned within a bigger ecosystem?
+Wouldn’t bad behavior of one group always be sanctioned within a bigger ecosystem?</h2>
 <p>This stuff about “sanctioning bad behavior” only makes sense if the whole ecosystem is corrupt.
 This is very likely the case in a FIAT business.
 But in a RADICAL company even if a few co-owners drink too much Kool-Aid, the others will raise the red flag.
 </p>
 <p>In any case, this is not about “sanctioning.”
 It is about applying the same Core Design Principle to any interactions with other groups within the same organization managing a Common Pool Resource,
 </p>

-<h2>Boundaries of users and resource are clear
+<h2>Boundaries of users and resource are clear</h2>
 <li>Congruence between benefits and costs
  </li>
  <li>Users had procedures for making own rules
  </li>